Blog

 (Source)

 Apple was a bit behind the times with fingerprint scanners.
-Their Touch ID came out three years after Motorola’s (yes, you remember them).
-But by 2017, Apple swapped out the popular feature for Face ID, which works by scanning the user’s face with 30,000 infrared dots.
+Their Touch ID came out in 2013, two years after Motorola’s Atrix (remember them?).
+But by 2017, Apple had phased out this popular feature for Face ID on the iPhone X, which scans the user’s face using 30,000 infrared dots — a significant leap in biometric security for mainstream consumers.
 We generally don’t think of this kind of stuff as biometrics, but it’s working with the same DNA as the sophisticated stuff you see in movies.

 The future of authentication